bballant/modric/README.md

 ## Modric

+Nothing to "C" here.
+Get it?

-All this microcontroller business made me want to sharpen my C skills, and I was watching the World Cup, inspired by Luka Modric (among many others!).
+All this microcontroller business made me want to sharpen my C skills and I was watching the World Cup.

+This repo is for noodling in C for practice and fun.
+I have a loose idea to build a little edn/datalog/triple-store query engine, like a cross between xtdb and jq.
+But for now it is mostly a cut-and-paste of cJSON, with tweaks to parse edn files and pretty print json in a way more to my liking.

 ```
 # depends on gcc and make